MerlinTHS/Kava/README.md

 ensure (maybeName != null)
 ```

-Or use the trailing lambda syntax to combine multiple condition of the
+Or use the trailing lambda syntax to combine multiple conditions for the
 same receiver.

 ```kotlin